sfu-rsl/symrustc_toolchain/generated/README.rst

 Composing with SymCC/Runtime.
   Whereas \ ``SYMCC_RUNTIME_DIR``\  has historically
-  been used to specify an alternative SymCC/Runtime folder location, this same variable is in contrast mandatorily used to bootstrap SymRustC — as a temporary measure, mostly related to the reason why we duplicated the build of SymCC/Runtime.
+  been used to specify an alternative SymCC/Runtime folder location, we chose to use this same variable to specify the location of SymCC/Runtime while booting SymRustC.
+However in contrast with SymCC where that variable can be optionally set, here that specification must be mandatorily provided (this should be a temporary measure until we improve the current duplicated build situation of SymCC/Runtime).

 .. code:: Dockerfile